foodsafetylab/Pinto-2023-Milk/README.md

 Hello!

-Please find all necessary files for the paper in the three folders listed below.
+Please find all necessary files for the paper in the five folders listed below.
 Each folder contains instructions explaining the contents of the files within them to help guide you.
 See list here:

 1. Data from Experiments
 2. Figures for Experimental Data